openSUSE/dietrich/FIXME.md

 * conref resolution works with imprecise IDs: only the last part of of a nested ID is actually used -- if a "bare" ID is available twice in the same XML, we might be importing the wrong part of the document
-* for image filerefs that are part of formerly conreffed content, the wrong path might be generated
 * the name dtdbcd is not memorable

 ## Issues that have been worked around